 Are you starting to think that we’re getting too paranoid?
 We can’t be serious about all this spying, right?
 Well, you don’t have to take our word for it.
 You simply need to read about the Facebook-Cambridge Analytica data scandal to see what we’re talking about.
 In a nutshell, the controversy revolved around Cambridge Analytica (a political consulting firm) harvesting personal data from millions of Facebook accounts without their consent and using that data to further the political agenda of its clients.
 As you might imagine, the revelation of the scandal caused a huge public backlash, especially against Facebook, and prompted millions of people to start taking a good hard look at their privacy online.

-List of The Best VPN's:
+List of The Best Android VPN apps:

 Note that the settings layout on Android devices can vary, so the process might be a bit different in your case.
 Nevertheless, the following steps should give you a good idea of what to do: